Khaled-ALK/khaled-alk.github.io/_projects/Real_Analysis.md

 - **Textbook**
   A. M. Bruckner, J. B. Bruckner, B. S. Thomson, *Real Analysis*.
-  A modern, measure-theoretic real analysis text covering Lebesgue measure and integration, differentiation, metric and topological background, and an accessible introduction to Banach and Hilbert spaces, \(L^p\) spaces, and Fourier series.
+  A modern, measure-theoretic real analysis text covering Lebesgue measure and integration, differentiation, metric and topological background, and an accessible introduction to Banach and Hilbert spaces, $L^p$ spaces, and Fourier series.

 ---